Who we are

 A majority of schools in southwest Kenya, particularly at the lower grades, do not have a sufficient number of textbooks and only a few have libraries.
 The Kenyan education system also places heavy emphasis on preparing students to pass national exams (in English).
 Additionally, southwest Kenya has a poverty rate that is higher than the national average, suffers from persistently high school dropout rates (especially among girls), and has a high prevalence rate of HIV.
 Children, youth, and women are the most impacted by these problems.

 By working with the African Library Project we can begin to address some of these problems.
 Through the establishment of community and school libraries we hope that students will take an interest in reading and be more motivated to stay in school.
 Our goal is also to provide women with learning opportunities that will help them to become business owners with the potential for greater financial freedom.

 How we work with the African Library Project

 What we have accomplished with ALP

 We've established our first 94 libraries!
 Before the books arrived RU and former partner Project Humanity worked together to train teachers how to run their libraries and implement programs to promote reading.
-We’re looking at ways to measure impact.
-PH fundraised to cover the costs associated with transporting the books overland from the port of Mombasa to Rongo.
-In May of 2017, we had our first group of volunteers help us distribute the books from ALP and begin to recruit applicants for our next container of books.
+Now, the books are in use and changing lives!
+Read our newsletter article about one of our libraries at a clinic for children and youth with HIV.